Introduction

 Methodology

-- The primary shock wave which travels down the length of the shaft is reflected from the toe by the change in density between the concrete and sub-strata.
+- The primary shock wave which travels down the length of the shaft is reflected from the toe by the

 Result